Skip to main content

 (10) A staff member who suspects that a child has been abused or neglected is to immediately notify the public children services agency in accordance with section 2151.421 of the Revised Code and a serious incident report is to be completed and submitted to the department within twenty-four hours.

-(J) The parent of a child enrolled in a program is to receive the programs written discipline policy.
+(J) The parent of a child enrolled in a program is to receive the program's written discipline policy.
 The program is to communicate and consult with the parent prior to implementing a specific behavior management plan.
 This plan will be consistent with this rule and in writing and signed by the parent.

-Last updated July 1, 2021 at 10:18 AM
+Last updated October 18, 2024 at 10:01 AM

 Supplemental Information